 - Secondly, I’m guessing that either Tyler Clippard or Drew Storen is officially on the block.
 The team certainly could have made the argument that they had too many right handed, back of the rotation candidates BEFORE today.
 Now they’ve got three closer-quality arms but only one closer job.
 And clearly Soriano is going to be the closer.
 If you look at his career stats, when he’s closing he’s lights out.
 185 ERA+ last year for New York, a 237 ERA+ as Tampa’s closer in 2010.
 Clippard and Storen are good, but they’re not that good.
 One or the other is likely traded now, so as to clear a log-jam of RH arms in the pen.
 They *could* send down guys like Stammen or Storen (they have options available) but they’re too good to make way.
 More likely is a trade.

 New Look 2013 bullpen: Soriano closing, Clippard or Storen setting up, Henry Rodriguez and Mattheus in 7th inning roles, Duke as loogy/long-man, Stammen as 6th-7th inning/long man and Bray as the loogy.
 Or perhaps Garcia makes the team while Bray pitches in AAA waiting for an injury.
 Or perhaps Clippard and Storen both stay, and both Bray and Garcia start in AAA.
 Or perhaps Clippard or Storen get packaged with Morse to bring back (as we’ve been saying for a while) both a lefty reliever AND some prospect depth.

-I can see the blogosphere criticizing this deal for two reasons.
+I can see the blogosphere criticizing this deal for three reasons.